Henry Morgentaler: Quebec

 In 1969, Morgentaler opened an abortion clinic in Montreal.
 He said that he applied for status as a model abortion clinic and proposed to the federal and provincial governments that abortions could be safely done outside hospitals.
-He recounts that neither the provincial nor the federal government was interested.
+He recounts that neither the provincial nor the federal government showed any interest.
 Each said it was the other's responsibility.
 No one came to inspect the clinic.
 Instead, they sent the police.
 On June 1, 1970, Montreal city police raided Morgentaler's clinic and laid several charges of performing illegal abortions.
 The first case did not come to trial until 1973; in the meantime, women's groups organized in support of Morgentaler and he continued to perform abortions.
-In 1973, the doctor stated that he had performed 5,000 safe abortions outside hospitals, demonstrating that a hospital setting was not necessary.
+In 1973, he stated that he had performed 5,000 safe abortions outside hospitals, demonstrating that a hospital setting was not necessary.

-Between 1973 and 1975, Morgentaler was tried three times in Montreal for defying the abortion law; each time, he raised the defence of necessity, and each time he was acquitted.
-Each time, the jury took less time to reach their decision to acquit: at the third trial, they took one hour.
-This is called jury nullification—the refusal of juries to enforce a law that they perceive to be unjust.
+Between 1973 and 1975, Morgentaler was tried three times in Montreal for defying the abortion law; each time, he raised the defence of necessity, and each time, he was acquitted on that defence despite having acted against the abortion law.
+In each successive case, the juries took less time to reach their decision to acquit: at the third trial, they took one hour.
+When juries are refusing to enforce a law that they perceive as unjust, it is called jury nullification.

 Each charge was brought to trial separately.
 At the trial of the first charge in 1973, Morgentaler was defended by Claude-Armand Sheppard.
 Sheppard presented the "defence of necessity"—as a doctor, Morgentaler had a duty to safeguard the life and health of the women who came to him for abortions, which outweighed his duty to obey the law.
 After hearing some of those women as witnesses, the jury acquitted him.

 The province appealed the acquittal.
 The jury's acquittal was overturned by five judges on the Quebec Court of Appeal in 1974, who substituted a conviction.
-The doctor appealed his conviction to the Supreme Court of Canada but the court upheld his conviction in a 6–3 decision, stating that the danger to women was not immediate.
+The doctor appealed his conviction to the Supreme Court of Canada, but the court upheld his conviction in a 6–3 decision, stating that the danger to women was not immediate.
 He was sentenced to 18 months in prison and began serving his sentence in March 1975.

 In 1975, under Liberal Prime Minister Pierre Trudeau, the Canadian Parliament changed the law so that an appeals court could not overturn a jury acquittal, although they could order a new trial.
 This is known as the Morgentaler Amendment to the Criminal Code.
 The Quebec government set aside their first conviction and ordered a new trial on the first charge.
 Morgentaler was released to await trial.